LFR82/CourseProject/README.md

 # Contents of respository
 - run_analysis.R is the file which contains the codes with the necessary transformations to arrive at a tidy dataset with requirements from the course descripttion above.
-- Readme.md file which describes what is required
+- Readme.md file which describes what is required.
-- codebook to describe transformations and the variables that can be found
+- codebook to describe transformations and the variables that can be found.
 - tidy.txt reflects tidy dataset returned by write.table () function.